hindutva/hindutva.github.io/rivals/abe-disease/christianity/anti-science.md

 > they will pick up serpents with their hands; and if they drink any deadly poison, it will not hurt them; they will lay their hands on the sick, and they will recover. - Mark 16:18

 [YT](https://youtu.be/7OcoUyXiuU0?t=611) Cody Coots from Kentucky gets bitten by a rattle snake while trying to follow Mark 16:18, his father James Coots died of same

+## Holy water
+In 2012, a statue of Jesus in India mysteriously began dripping water from its toes.
+Worshippers started collecting it and drinking it believing it was holy.
+The source of the water was later found to be a clogged toilet near the statue.
+This was famous in Mumbai.
+Wooden cross reached into the basement where it touched water from the toilet.
+Due to capillary action the water came up through the wood and into the statue.

+Rationalist Sanal Edamaruku publicly explained the plumbing cause on TV, leading to blasphemy complaints, death threats, and his flight to Finland, where he has lived in exile since 2012.